bisquit/rpget/README.md

 ## Features

-- Download file, directory or even entire repository
+- Download file, directory or even entire repository.
 - With a single command and just a URL.
 You don't need to remember.
-- Support both GitHub and GitLab
+- Support both GitHub and GitLab.

 **Currently supported for Mac only.**